openebs-archive/openebs-docs/docs/installation.md

 <br>

 <div class="co">Helm installation will be supported in the 1.0.0 GA version.
-For 1.0.0-RC1, use the operator.yaml file to proceed with the installation.
-Note that upgrades are also not supported for 1.0.0-RC1</div>
+For 1.0.0-RC2, use the operator.yaml file to proceed with the installation.</div>

 <font size="6">Summary:</font>